Lucas Penteado

 Lucas Penteado (born 1996) is a Brazilian actor.

+Biography

 He appeared in the 21st season of Big Brother Brazil, but he is best known for playing the role of Claudinho, half of the famous funk carioca duet Claudinho & Buchecha, in the 2023 film Nosso Sonho.
 This role won him multiple awards, alongside his co-actor Juan Paiva.

+During his participation in Big Brother Brazil 21, Lucas revealed that he is a bisexual and umbandist, after the first gay kiss in the show, with Gil do Vigor.
+During his participation in Big Brother, Lucas had a trouble with participant Karol Conká, where she was accused of committing religious intolerance, moral harassment, biphobia, and psychological abuse.
+At the time, Lucas received strong support from the public on social media, but eventually gave up participation after almost two weeks on the show.
+He expressed he experienced financial lost after the incident.

+Personal life

+He was engaged with Julia Franhani until 2021.